Who is this article for?

 |Sign out||Signs the current user out of the Code42 console.|

-The navigation menu on the left provides access to settings for all components of your Code42 environment.
+The navigation menu provides access to settings for all components of your Code42 environment.
 Click any link in the table below to learn more about a specific component.

 Provides an overview of possible file exfiltration activity.